Uberspace/lab/source/guide_django.rst

 .. include:: includes/web-backend.rst

-You backend should now point to the service; let's check it:
+Your backend should now point to the service; let's check it:

 .. code-block:: console
     :emphasize-lines: 1